 Support from a team of experts

 Programs enrolled in Quality First are supported by specialists in children’s health, mental health and inclusion for children with special needs.
 Working together with you and your coach, these experts provide information and guidance to assist you in meeting the needs of the children in your program.

 Improving child health and well–being

 Quality early care and education starts with an emphasis on health and safety.
-Child care health consultants are nurses and child health professionals specifically trained to help you improve and protect the health and well-being of the children in your care.
+Child care health consultants (CCHCs) are nurses and child health professionals specifically trained to help you improve and protect the health and well-being of the children in your care.
 They assist you and your staff with training and information on best practices and requirements in health, nutrition and safety and are available in person and for consultations by email or phone.
 They also provide information for families and referrals to additional health resources in your community.